 I decided to hang the swags on either side of the window of our front porch using small nails and loop of jute.

-These DIY swags are a nice alternative to wreaths.
+These DIY swags are a nice alternative to round wreaths.
 For a different look down the road, I’ll simply switch out the ribbon.
 For now I think it goes well with the rustic log and black lanterns I have sitting by the front door.

 Have any of your own winter front porch decorating ideas?
+Think about what you can find in nature and go from there!

 If you think this outdoor winter project is something you’ll tackle down the road, be sure to PIN IT!